Samantha Hoopes Rocks A Yellow Bikini On Instagram

 In addition, Samantha’s shared several Instagram Stories.
 One was a shot of her holding what she calls the “best latte around.”
 The paper cup had the words “The Beverly Hills Hotel” on them.
 She also shared a link to her new blog called, Message from a Model.
 Fans can look forward to hearing directly from Samantha in a different format than the usual social media posts.

-The newest post of the blog, called “The beginning,” includes Samantha’s intents with the new venture.
+The newest post of the blog, called “The beginning,” includes Samantha’s intentions with the new venture.

 “My goal is to inspire other people to not only take the first leap into something that they have wanted to do for a long time but to encourage an all around healthy lifestyle.”